RenatFakhrutdinov/check_vpn_connection/README.md

 ```

 if (await CheckVpnConnection.isVpnActive()) {
-  //do some action if VPN connection status is true
+  // do some action if VPN connection status is true
 }

 ```